biasmv/pv/doc/scene.rst

   :param color: array of length 4 into which the color is placed
   :returns: the array holding the color, or null if the atom is not part of the rendered geometry

+.. function:: pv.BaseGeom.setSelection(selection)
+              pv.BaseGeom.selection()

+   Get/set selection of the render geometry, e.g. the part of the structure that is drawn as selected.
+The viewer draws a a halo around the selected parts of the structure using the current highlight color.
+Outline rendering must be turned on for selection highlights to be drawn around the selected parts.

+   :param selection: the subset of the structure to be selected/highlighted.

 .. function:: pv.BaseGeom.eachCentralAtom(callback)

   Helper function for looping over all visible central atoms, including symmetry related ones